MarkGolley/northgamers/README.md

 ### Seeding

-You need to complete the provided seed function to insert the appropriate data into your database.
+COMPLETE - You need to complete the provided seed function to insert the appropriate data into your database.

 ---